 The Reality of Developer Tool Adoption

 Developers are not short on tools.
 They are short on attention.
+A tool survives long-term only if it:- Reduces friction in existing workflows

 - Improves outcomes without demanding ceremony